arminmaleki007/CV-final-project-Face-Expression-Recognition/README.md

 ## Part 2: Data acquisition and preparation
 There are a number of datasets available on the internet.
 However, the public datasets are limited.
 After lots of research, I want to use the following dataset for this project: https://www.kaggle.com/datasets/subhaditya/fer2013plus This dataset contains 8 classes.
-The number of images for each class is much higher tha CK+.
+The number of images for each class is much higher than CK+.
 The classes are included as Angry, Contempt, Disgust, Fear, Happy, Neutral, Sad, and Surprise.

 The dataset consists of 66387 images for training, 8341 images for validation, and 3586 images for testing.
 Therefore, there are a total of 78314 images which is divided into 84% for training, 11% for validation, and 5% for the test.
 You can see the class details of the dataset in the following table.